Hate Story 4: Plot

 In the present, Aryan convinces Tasha to quietly dispose of Rishma's body.
 They dump the body in a river.
 Tasha then reveals to the audience that she herself is the person behind all of this – the mastermind behind all the events thus far.
-She had known that Rajveer had hired goons and had bribed them as well; she also spiked Aryan's drink at the party, and after he passed out, took photos with him in compromising positions to make it look like they slept together.
+She had known that Rajveer had hired goons and had bribed them as well; she also spiked Aryan's drink at the party, and after he passed out, she took photos with him in compromising positions to make it look like they slept together.
 She then sent the photos to Rishma.

 Tasha continues to avoid Rajveer, making him desperate for her.
-Playing the brothers against each other, she publicly rejects Rajveer's proposal, telling him that Aryan told her about how Rajveer lures girls into bed, then leaves them.
+Playing the brothers against each other, she publicly rejects Rajveer's proposal, telling him that Aryan told her about how Rajveer lures girls into bed and then leaves them.
 She also reveals that she and Aryan are involved.
 Aryan receives a video clip of him dumping Rishma's body.

 Vikram is baffled by Rajveer's behaviour when he receives the compromising picture of Aryan and Tasha and the video of Aryan dumping a dead body.
 He gets a threatening call in which the blackmailer (Tasha) demands that his sons confess to the crime they committed two years ago in India.
 It is revealed that two years ago, Rajveer tried to force a girl named Bhavna into his car.
 When a passerby named Ashwin came to help her, Aryan shot him.
 Overcome by rage, Rajveer shot him multiple times, killing him.
 In the hospital, Ashwin is declared dead as his sister Natasha (Tasha) and his mother arrive.
 Bhavna's family is threatened by Vikram to keep silent, with Natasha vowing to avenge her brother's murder.

 Presently, Rajveer, heartbroken, is unable to overcome the pain when he is informed that Aryan is the one who kidnapped his love.
 He confronts Aryan and threatens to reveal that Aryan killed Rishma.
 In the struggle to stop him, Aryan ends up killing Rajveer, then dumps him in a grave as suggested by Tasha.
 Rajveer's ex Monica discovers the truth about Tasha and tells Aryan.
 Aryan tries to kill Tasha but she successfully knocks him out and injures herself, acting innocent in front of the police, who then arrest Aryan.

 In the ending credits, Tasha blames Vikram for being a bad father.
-At Natasha's home, Rishma, revealed to be alive, stands in front of Ashwin's picture: she had been his fiancé when he was alive.
+At Natasha's home, Rishma, revealed to be alive, stands in front of Ashwin's picture; she had been his fiancé when he was alive.